 MIN AGE: 18+

-Volunteers will help plan supplementary feeding menu’s for the daily feeding of preschool children.
-Volunteers will work closely with families providing natural health services and education implementing longer term solutions together with local health authorities to combat hunger and food security by getting involved in local feeding kitchens and community healthcare programs.
+You will also work on the feeding project, where volunteers will help plan supplementary feeding menus for the daily feeding of preschool children.
+Volunteers will work closely with families providing natural health services and education, implementing long term solutions to combat hunger and food security, by getting involved in local feeding kitchens and community healthcare programs.

 You may also get involved in health promotion activity including education within various central and rural community centres on methods to cut back sugar and salt intake and to increase the consumption of fresh fruit & vegetables.
 Very little public education exists in this area and there is a massive opportunity to make a real difference!